 Curious about your ancestors but don’t know where to start, or maybe you have a lot of material and would like help to publish your family’s stories?
 Kwinana’s local history library, Voices of Kwinana, offers fortnightly research help for people curious about their genealogy and family history.
 Sessions run fortnightly at the Library, Wednesdays, 9:30am-11am Dates for 2016: October 26th November 9th and 23rd December … Continue reading Genealogy Research courses at Kwinana Library

 Some of our Voices of Kwinana Photographs have forgotten where they came from.
 August is Family History Month and we’re asking for your help to reunite these orphan photos with their families.
-Please have a browse and if you know the who, the what or when a photo was taken, please fill out the form below and send it in to the Library.
-More photos can also … Continue reading Adopt A Photo – can you help?
+Please have a browse and if you know the who, the what or when a photo was taken, please contact the Library.
+Continue reading Adopt A Photo – can you help?

 Captain John Thomas (son of John Foxon) was born in 1815 at Carmarthenshire in South Wales, and baptised in the name of John Thomas Foxon.
 When John Thomas senior and family went to London to sail with Peel, the Foxon family name was changed to Thomas; the indenture papers with Peel were signed using Thomas as the family name.
 Captain John’s grandmother’s maiden name was … Continue reading The Thomas family, early settlers